 OUR PICKS: Warung Murah, Warung Biah Biah, Warung Sopa, Warung Yogya

-Learn about the Hindu Culture
+19. Learn About the Hindu Culture

 Although multi-religious, Bali is predominantly Hindu.
 Originally from Java, this blend of Shivaism and Buddhism is fascinating, spiritual and complex.

-In Balinese Hinduism, the indigenous beliefs manifest in the belief that nature is âpowerâ and each element is subject to influence from spirits with ancestry worship playing a huge page.
 Spirits and ancestors are treated with respect, with daily offerings (Canang Sari) that are made from betel leaf and topped with colourful flowers that all have symbolic meaning.
 These are then placed in temples, shrines, in front of stalls and even in their cars!
-Head to Uluwatu templeâs cliff-top amphitheatre for a special performance of the Kecak dance.

-Just north of Canggu lies Seseh – a village thatâs quietly becoming one of Baliâs best-kept secrets.
+Just north of Canggu lies Seseh – a village that’s quietly becoming one of Bali’s best-kept secrets.
 If you want to blend beach vibes with rice-field charm, things to do in Bali for couples or creative travellers, Seseh delivers.

-Sesehâs coastline is calmer, with fewer tourists, making it ideal for walks, quiet beach time, and coastal sunsets.
-Itâs also close enough to Canggu to hop into the buzz for cafĂŠs, surf, and nightlife.
+Seseh’s coastline is calmer, with fewer tourists, making it ideal for walks, quiet beach time, and coastal sunsets.
+It’s also close enough to Canggu to hop into the buzz for cafés, surf, and nightlife.
 Stay in a villa overlooking rice paddies or the ocean and soak in that balanced rhythm of Bali life.

 Its proximity to the west coast makes Seseh a strategic base: you can explore places to visit in Bali across both inland and coastal zones, without being stuck in one bubble.

-Head to the Gili Islands
+21. Head to the Gili Islands

 Head to the Gili Islands for uninterrupted island life complete with beach bungalow living.
-The Gili Island is made up of three islands, the main one is The Gili Islands are a group of 3 tiny islands â Gili Trawangan, Gili Meno and Gili Air â in Indonesia, near the coast of northwest Lombok Island.
+The Gili Island is made up of three islands, the main one is The Gili Islands are a group of 3 tiny islands – Gili Trawangan, Gili Meno and Gili Air – in Indonesia, near the coast of northwest Lombok Island.
 Characterized by sandy beaches fringed with palm trees, they’re known for their coral reefs just offshore.

 On the smallest island of Gili Meno, sea turtles swim at Turtle Point.
 At Gili Trawangan, the largest island, a sunken ship sits at Wreck Point near Mentigi Beach and don’t miss the famous swing at sunset.
 Immerse yourself in island life and stay in a beach bungalow!